speechly/speech-recognition-polyfill/README.md

 * The `lang` property is currently unsupported, defaulting to English transcription
 * `onresult` will only receive the most recent speech recognition result (the utterance that the user is in the process of saying or has just finished saying) and does not store a history of all transcripts.
 This can easily be resolved by either managing your own transcript state (see the [Displaying a transcript](#displaying-a-transcript) example above) or using `react-speech-recognition` to do that for you
 * Transcripts are generated in uppercase letters without punctuation.
 If needed, you can transform them using [toLowerCase()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase)

+# Contributing

+For a guide on how to develop `speech-recognition-polyfill` and contribute changes, see [CONTRIBUTING.md](CONTRIBUTING.md).

 # About Speechly